ismail-mo/DQN_AnchorExp_Agent/README.md

 To run, download the files to a folder and enter the command into the terminal:

-python -m train_ae_DQN --episodes 2000
+python -m train_ae_DQN.py --episodes 2000